Talent Management Market Size and Share

 Talent Management Market Analysis by Mordor Intelligence

-The talent management market reached USD 12.85 billion in 2025 and is on track to climb to USD 26.40 billion by 2030, supported by a robust 15.48% CAGR.
+The talent management market was valued at USD 12.85 billion in 2025 and estimated to grow from USD 14.81 billion in 2026 to reach USD 30.06 billion by 2031, at a CAGR of 15.22% during the forecast period (2026-2031).
 The acceleration reflects enterprise recognition that talent is the most strategic asset in an AI-driven economy and that integrated cloud platforms can close urgent skills gaps.
 Generative AI is now embedded across recruiting, learning and performance workflows, tilting competitive advantage toward vendors able to combine data breadth with prescriptive analytics.
 North America commanded 38.50% 2024 revenue, but Asia-Pacific is expanding at 18.90% CAGR due to large-scale digital transformation programs in India, China and Southeast Asia.
 Learning & Training Management held the largest 2024 slice at 28.30%, while Generative-AI Talent Analytics led growth at 24.80% CAGR, underscoring the shift from static HR reporting to predictive workforce intelligence.[1]Workday Inc., “Form 10-K FY 2025,” workday.com

 Key Report Takeaways